Strategy14 min readUpdated

 Cash rate is 4.35% after June's hold — but June-quarter CPI lands 29 July and the RBA meets 11 August.
 With trimmed mean inflation sticky at 3.6%, here is what buyers and mortgage holders should do in the next five weeks.

 Mortgage review before CPI week?
-Send an enquiry · Refinance playground · Calculators · Call 0400 77 77 55
+Speak to a broker · Refinance playground · Calculators · Call 0400 77 77 55

 The cash rate is 4.35% after June's unanimous hold (MR 2026-15).
 That is not the same as "hikes are finished."
 The Board said inflation is still too high and that it will do what is necessary — including further cash rate increases if required.